ethereum-optimism/community-hub/src/docs/developers/integration.md

 ### Adding and installing dependencies

-In this step, we will assume that you have a pre-existing Node.js project that you would to turn in to an Optimistic Ethereum project.
+In this step, we will assume that you have a pre-existing Ethereum project build with Node.js, that you would like convert to an Optimistic Ethereum project.
 Make sure to have the prerequisite software installed before continuing.
 Additionally, make sure that you have the following `scripts` and `devDependencies` added to your `package.json`: